Polyvagal Physical Therapy

 5. Trauma-Sensitive Environment

-Clinics using this approach are careful to create spaces that reduce overwhelm and honor consent, choice, and emotional pacing.
+Practitioners using this approach are careful to create spaces that reduce overwhelm and honor consent, choice, and emotional pacing.

 Patients often leave sessions not just feeling physically better—but emotionally lighter, more grounded, and more aware of their bodies in a positive way.